HaniShakrah/Speech-Emotion-Recognition/README.md

 processing, with applications spanning music genre classification, speech recognition, and emotional analysis.
 Leveraging deep learning, particularly CNNs and RNNs, enhances performance in these tasks.
 Input representation, whether MFCCs, mel-spectrograms, or raw audio, significantly influences model performance.
-In this project, we developed a CNN that took in mel-spectrogram images as input.
+In this project, we engineered a Convolutional Neural Network (CNN) designed to evaluate the efficacy of utilizing mel-spectrogram images as input for discerning emotional nuances in audio.